-Of these, only General Category and Script are not binary.
+Of the properties in RL1.2, only General Category and Script have multiple values; the rest are binary.
 An implementation that does not support non-binary enumerated properties can essentially "flatten" the enumerated type.
-Thus, for example, instead of \p{script=latin} the syntax could be \p{script_latin}.
+Thus, for example, instead of \p{script=latin} the syntax could be \p{script\latin}.